 Courses taught: Law

 Egle is Senior Lecturer in Law at Anglia Law School.
-Educated in Lithuania, Sweden and the UK, she specialises in European Union law, human rights, social justice, migration and legal education.
+She specialises in European Union law, human rights, social justice, migration and legal education.

 Egle’s academic interests lie in the area of human rights, European Union (EU) constitutional and internal market law, in particular the relationship between the EU and Member States, EU citizenship, free movement of persons, social justice and migration.
 She is especially interested in solidarity and how it manifests itself as a fundamental value in European law, policy and social rights.